 A study of computer architecture, including logic circuits, CPU design, instruction sets, CISC, RISC, memory architecture, I/O, peripherals, pipelining, superscalar processors, and multiprocessors.
 Includes hardware and software considerations.
 Prerequisite: CSCI-282 Computer Organization.

 Experience in individual research and presentation of computer related topics.
 Prerequisites: senior major and permission of computer science department head.

 Subjects vary, depending on instructor and student interest.
 Example topics include software engineering, cryptography, parallel processing, digital video compression, object-oriented technologies, neural networks, and others as approved.
 Prerequisite: Permission of instructor.

 CSCI-502 Independent Study

 Individual work for capable students under the supervision of a faculty member.
-Prerequisite: Instructor consent and computer science department head approval.
+Prerequisite: Instructor consent and approval of computer science department head.
 Regularly scheduled courses are approved for independent study only under extraordinary circumstances.

 CSCI-503 Independent Research

 A research project culminating in a substantive paper on a selected topic or field in computer science or information systems by arrangement with an instructor.
-Open to juniors and seniors with computer science department head permission.
+Prerequisite: junior or senior standing and permission of department head.

-Full-time computer science or information systems related employment at an industrial firm or a public service organization.
-Prerequisite: Senior status, appropriate background courses in computer science and permission of the department internship coordinator.
+Full-time employment in computer science or information systems at an industrial firm or a public service organization.
+Prerequisites: Senior standing,appropriate background courses in computer science and permission of department internship coordinator.
 S/U grade.